Arno0x/DBC2/readme.md

 This project was initially inspired by the fantastic Empire framework, but also as an objective to learn Python.

-Check out this introduction and demo :
+Check out this introduction and demo of basic functionnalities (v0.0.1) :
 [![Demo](https://dl.dropboxusercontent.com/s/uj7joge12iu6dn6/dbc2_demo.jpg?dl=0)](https://vimeo.com/195596062)

 New features in version 0.2 :